 3.6.
 The Ask

-"I'm hoping the founder doesn't ask me for money.
-Because the pain of saying 'no' is so much worse than writing a $25,000 check that I strongly suspect I'll say 'yes' instead of declining.
-Isn't that amazing?"
+"I am hoping the founder does not ask me for money.
+Because I strongly suspect that the pain of saying 'no' is so much worse than writing a $25,000 check that I'll say 'yes' instead of saying no. Isn't that incredible? 🤯"

 Common mistakes:

-- Not asking: The biggest mistake.
+- Not asking: The biggest mistake of all.

-4. Overall Pitch Structure and Mindset
+4. Overall Pitch Structure and Mindset 🗣️

 Common mistakes:

-- Pitching like a "book report": A pitch should be a conversation, not a one-way information dump.
-Investors convince themselves to invest, not the other way around.
+- Pitching like a book report: A pitch should be a conversation, not a one-way information dump.
+Investors don't get persuaded by founders — they persuade themselves.

 "Investors are convincing themselves to invest.
-The more they talk, the more likely they are to give you money."
+The more they talk, the more likely they are to give you money. 📈"

-5. Y Combinator Pitch Demonstration
+5. The Y Combinator Pitch Demo 🎤

-Conclusion
+Conclusion 🌟